espace

 Researchers are encouraged to check their publisher agreement for the journal version suitable for self-archiving in an institutional repository.

-Alternatively, Sherpa Romeo provides a summary of publisher’s policies, including what version of an article can be deposited to espace, and any conditions that are attached to that deposit (e.g. embargo period).
+Alternatively, Open Policy Finder (formerly known as Sherpa Romeo) provides a summary of publisher’s policies, including what version of an article can be deposited to espace, and any conditions that are attached to that deposit (e.g. embargo period).

 Researchers looking to simplify the espace Deposit Process, can deposit the accepted version.